-In 2017, 198 B.C. workers lost their lives to workplace injury or disease, and 156 worker fatality claims were accepted by the Workers' Compensation Board.
+In 2017, 158 workers lost their lives to workplace injury or disease.
 Please join us in honouring their memory on the Day of Mourning, April 28.

 Many BCGEU members will be attending Day of Mourning events in communities around our province.
 Some members will be there to honour and remember their co-workers and family members.
 Many will be there to show solidarity and empathy for those who have been affected by the death of a worker.